SampleEnvironment/secop-site/source/getting-started/first-use.rst

 The ``accessibles`` field lists all parameters that are defined on the module and can be accessed over SECoP.
 In the block above, you can see ``value`` and ``status`` two parameters which almost all modules will have.
+The precise semantics of all such parameters are defined in :ref:`the specification
+<accessibles>`.

 The value is the current value of the module, and the status is a two-element tuple of a status code and a message that can give more information about the module's current state.
 Each parameter has a description and information about data format, whether they can be written to, and more.

 For the ``heater`` module, most things parallel the one before it, but there are some differences: